 Butler County seat belt injury attorneys know that seat belts save lives.
 This is a fact and this is why it is important to always buckle up, even when driving a short distance.
 Depending on the type of vehicle and the location of the occupant at the time of the accident, it is reported that seat belts reduce the risk of fatal injuries in an accident between 45% and 65% for adults.
 Proper car seats and safety restraints for babies and toddlers reduce the risk of fatal injuries in an accident between 54% and 71%.
 The Pennsylvania Department of Transportation estimates that if people had worn seat belts in every car accident that occurred on Pennsylvania roads in 2017, 350 lives would have been saved and 732 fewer people would have suffered serious injuries in car accidents.
-Unfortunately, however, sometimes seat belts do cause serious injuries in automobile accidents.
+Unfortunately, however, sometimes seat belts do cause serious injuries in car accidents.

 Seat belt injuries not always immediately recognized